All Episodes

 The federal government directly controlled Washington, D.C. from 1800, 1800, 1801, whenever D.C. was incorporated, until 1973 with the Home Rule Act.

-Not only was it Congress that was controlling D.C., it was also the executive branch, because for a little over 100 years from 1871 to 1973, the president would appoint mayors and governors to exert control over Washington, D.C., which was still being run by the federal government.
+Not only was it Congress that was controlling D.C., it was also the executive branch, because for a little over 100 years, From 1871 to 1973, the president would appoint mayors and governors to exert control over Washington, D.C., D.C., but it's still being run by the federal government.

-Now, because a lot of bad things happened in the 70s, now D.C. has home rule and it's a disaster.
+Now, because a lot of bad things happened in the 70s, now D.C. has home rule, and it's a disaster, and Democrats are getting carjacked, and Secret Service trucks are getting carjacked, and firing off shots in Georgetown, nice part of town, and it's just, it's a disaster, okay?

-The one rejoinder that the libs are lobbying is, hey, crime is coming down in D.C.
+The one rejoinder that the libs are, are lobbing is, hey, crime is coming down in D.C.
 Crime had been manageable.

 It had come down a little bit in the 90s.